-Our month-long submissions window is open from 00:01 on Sunday 1st May 2022 and will close at Midnight on Tuesday 31st May.
+Our month-long submissions window will open from 00:01 on Saturday 1st April 2023 and will close at midnight on Sunday 30th April.
 No submissions (unless previously agreed) can be considered outside of the submissions window.

 How would we like them?